Financial Aid Award Letters

 - When you’re comparing schools’ offers, be sure to consider other factors, like its environment, quality of the program, and graduation rate.

 Build your overall plan with the College Planning CalculatorSM, a free tool that helps calculate the expected cost of college and how you will successfully pay for it with savings, income, scholarships, grants, and loans.
+With this tool, you’ll be equipped to determine which college is the best financial fit for you.

 Was this page useful?